DGWerlod/roguelike-game/info/PLAN.md

   Salt -
   Turmeric -

-Display items/spices in HUD
 When get item have a banner across screen that explains item?
-Display floor number
-Have more enemies / faster fire / more damage with floor increase Have the game do something if you run out of peaches
+Have more enemies / faster fire / more damage with floor increase